jkrogager/VoigtFit/docs/index.rst

 Recent updates
 --------------

+New in version 0.11.6.1:

+  New data keyword `no-mask` allows the user to ignore any pixel mask present in the input data.
+  VoigtFit will automatically try to identify pixel masks in the ASCII or FITS data, so if such automatically retrieved masks are not appropriate for the fitting, they can be ignored by setting this keyword in the `data` statement (see :ref:`documentation`).

 New in version 0.11.6:

   Improved FITS data import of a large variety of file formats, FITS Tables, Multi Extension FITS files,